apify/apify-docs/content/academy/dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md

 ---
-title: JS Rendering and Dynamic Pages
+title: JS rendering and dynamic pages
-description: Learn about dynamic pagees and dynamic content.
-What are they?
+description: Learn about dynamic pages and dynamic content.
 How can we find out if a page is dynamic?
-How do we scrape dynamic content?
+How do we programmatically scrape dynamic content?
 menuWeight: 2
 paths:
     - dynamic-pages-and-spas/js-rendering-and-dynamic-pages
 ---

-# [](#rendering-and-dynamic-pages) JS Rendering and Dynamic Pages
+# [](#rendering-and-dynamic-pages) JS rendering and dynamic pages

 In the [final lessons]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}) of the _Web Scraping for Beginners_ module, we learned about the Apify SDK, which is a powerful library for writing reliable and efficient scrapers.
 We recommend reading up on those last two lessons in order to install the `apify` package and familiarize yourself with it before moving forward with this lesson.